flatcar-archive/flatcar-docs/os/adding-swap.md

 Swap is the process of moving pages of memory to a designated part of the hard disk, freeing up space when needed.
 Swap can be used to alleviate problems with low-memory environments.

-By default Container Linux does not include a partition for swap, however one can configure their system to have swap, either by including a dedicated partition for it or creating a swapfile.
+By default Flatcar Linux does not include a partition for swap, however one can configure their system to have swap, either by including a dedicated partition for it or creating a swapfile.

 ## Managing swap with systemd